Llanelli railway station: History

-Llanelli railway station was the scene for the Llanelli Riots of 1911.
-The Llanelli Riots took place on 19 August 1911.
-Their immediate cause was the very first railway strike which lasted only two days.
-The strike started on Thursday evening, and by Saturday evening two young men had been shot dead by the military.
+Llanelli railway station was the scene for the Llanelli Riots of 1911, which took place on 19 August; their immediate cause was the very first railway strike which lasted only two days.
+The strike started on Thursday evening and, by Saturday evening, two young men had been shot dead by the military.
 One man was killed when a railway truck exploded and, on the following day, three more people died from their injuries.
-The story of the Riots is set in a period of great industrial unrest, and involves prominent figures on the international scene such as Lloyd George, Winston Churchill, King George V, and Kaiser Wilhelm of Germany.
+The story of the riots is set in a period of great industrial unrest, and involves prominent figures on the international scene such as Lloyd George, Winston Churchill, King George V and Kaiser Wilhelm of Germany.